soediro/Charting-Library---React-Seed-Project/README.md

 # Charting-Library---React-Seed-Project

-A basic build of the ChartIQ library within the Reacf framework.
+This is a basic build of the ChartIQ library within the React framework.
 This provides an example of how to implement the most common elements in the library.
 This is not a comprehensive example, more like a good starting point for an React developer.

 ## Requirements

-A copy of the ChartIQ library.
+* A copy of the ChartIQ library.
 To get your copy, visit https://www.chartiq.com/products/html5-charting-library/ to see a demo and get in touch with us.

-NodeJS (https://nodejs.org/).
-We use NodeJS and Node Package Manager (NPM) to load the React componeents as well as the different libraries to transform JSX and ES6 to ES5.
+* NodeJS (https://nodejs.org/).
+We use NodeJS and Node Package Manager (NPM) to load the React components as well as the different libraries to transform JSX and ES6 to ES5.

 ## Getting started